jimhkuo/pealapp-lift/readme.txt

 dependencies of various modules in PEALT, and how it's put together.

 I tried to be as strict as I could in following TDD practices.
-Most of the classes (if not all) have testing counterparts.
+Most of the classes (if not all) have testing counterparts (except GUI related classes in the top level).
 The intentions and behaviours of the main classes should be revealed by the test cases, so I made a point to avoid comments in my code when possible.
 I guess my successor will tell me if my belief is sound or not.